sublimelsp/LSP-pyright/README.md

 ### Virtual environments

+The plugin attempts to resolve the virtual environment automatically from well-known environment variables and workspace files.
+This behavior can be disabled by explicitly setting the python interpreter in the `python.pythonPath` setting.

-If your project needs to run and be validated within a virtual environment, the `pyrightconfig.json` file must be present at the root of your project.
+If you want to overwrite the virtual environment, the `pyrightconfig.json` file must be present at the root of your project.

 This configuration file, at a minimum, should define where your Python virtualenvs are located, as well as the name of the one to use for your project: